K?d: 2018-2021: Find Paradise EP and Rebirth EP

-On October 5, 2018, Cybulski released his six-track debut extended play, Find Paradise.
-The EP comprises many genres, including dubstep, future bass, drum & bass, hardstyle and industrial techno.
+On October 5, 2018, Cybulski released his six-track debut extended play, Find Paradise through the label Alt:Vision.
+The EP featured Mickey Kojak and comprised many genres, including dubstep, future bass, drum & bass, hardstyle and industrial techno.
 Through an emailed statement to Billboard, Cybulski stated that he "did not want to stick to a specific theme for [his] first project" to ensure listeners will not label a specific genre to his name.
 He continued: "I guess my main goal is to push music to new boundaries, even if it means getting backlash for it."